airyhq/airy/lib/typescript/httpclient/README.md

-### Airy HttpClient Library
+### HttpClient Library

-The Airy HttpClient Library includes helper functions for using Airy's endpoints on the frontend.
+The HttpClient Library includes helper functions for using Airy's endpoints on the frontend.

 Each function performs an http request and returns a promise.